Robert Weissberg: Education and academic career

 Raised in Teaneck, New Jersey and a graduate of Teaneck High School, Weissberg earned an A.B. from Bard College and a Ph.D. in political science from the University of Wisconsin.
-He was an assistant professor at Cornell University and later associate professor and professor at the University of Illinois at Urbana-Champaign.
-He retired from the University of Illinois in 2003.
+He was an assistant professor at Cornell University and later associate and full professor at the University of Illinois at Urbana-Champaign from where he retired in 2003.

 Reputation

 In his 2010 book, Bad Students, Not Bad Schools Weissberg argued that students, rather than teachers or curriculum, are the root cause of poor educational outcomes.
 A review in the Journal of School Choice praised the book as bold and readable, but also criticized what the author viewed as occasionally an "intellectually lazy and (arguably) racist" argument.